wishwizz/RemillWorkshop/exercises/1_llvmir/README.md

 **Questions**:

-1. Which optimization pass (or passes) introduce `phi` nodes?
+1. Which optimization pass (or passes) introduce `phi` nodes?: SROAPass
-2. Which optimization pass (or passes) create a `select` instruction?
+2. Which optimization pass (or passes) create a `select` instruction?: SimplifyCFGPass
-3. Why is the `test` function not optimized?
+3. Why is the `test` function not optimized?: optnone attribute
-4. What architecture was the module compiled for?
+4. What architecture was the module compiled for?: arm64 mac
-5. Which compiler version was used?
+5. Which compiler version was used?: Apple clang version 15.0.0 (clang-1500.3.9.4)

 ### Exercise 1d